gzavo/CS_Assignment/solution_.md

 ![ Examination of Correlation of NL Beer and WO Beer Consumption ](output.png)

-The Pearson correlation coefficient equals 0.82 so the consumptions is strongly correlated.
+The Pearson correlation coefficient equals 0.82 so the consumption is strongly correlated.
+The m and b values in y=m*x+b are 0.10 and -925.74 respectively.
+This suggests that the Dutch drink more beer than the WO.